>

 About us

 Tucsonspotlight.org is a nonprofit newsroom.
 Its founders, Caitlin Schmidt and Susan Barnett, are long-time Tucsonans who believe in the value of locally owned and reported news.
 Tucson Spotlight provides opportunities for journalism students and new graduates to gain experience and showcase their work.
-We release a daily newsletter and update our website with new stories Monday through Friday.

 Our work is supported by the Local News Initiative of Southern Arizona, an initiative of the Community Foundation for Southern Arizona, and grants from Casa Maria Soup Kitchen and City of Tucson's Ward 5 office.